timo-quinn/avian-rpi/README.md

 Configure the pi with default configuration.
 Join it to a WiFi network that you can disconnect/reconnect easily with the Pi (such as a mobile phone hotspot).

+Make sure the audio option (right-click on the volume control when the desktop appears on the Pi) is set to "Analog".

 Run `sudo rpi-update` to update the pi firmware.

 Set `hdmi_force_hotplug=1` in `/boot/config.txt`.